xhluca/covid-qa/README.md

 ### Data summary

-* 400+ pairs collected from 15 English news websites across 4 continents
+* **400+ pairs** collected from 15 English news websites across 4 continents.
-* 600+ pairs queried from 26 Stackexchange communities, grouped in 3 distinct categories
+* **600+ pairs** queried from 26 Stackexchange communities, grouped in 3 distinct categories.
-* 800+ pairs retrieved from CDC and WHO's official FAQs, available in 8 languages
+* **800+ pairs** retrieved from CDC and WHO's official FAQs, available in 8 languages.
-* All the pairs are cleaned with regex, labelled with metadata, converted to tables, and included heuristically-selected negative samples (wrong answers).
+* All pairs are cleaned with regex, labelled with metadata, converted to tables, and stored in CSV files.
+* Each question also includes a heuristically-sampled negative (wrong) answer.
+The selection process varies depending on the dataset.

-In addition, we included a clean, tabular version of 290k non-COVID Q&A pairs, queried from the same Stackexchange communities.
+In addition, we included a clean, tabular version of **290k non-COVID Q&A pairs**, queried from the same Stackexchange communities.
 You can [download it here](https://www.kaggle.com/xhlulu/stackexchange-qa-pairs).

 ### Model summary